sugarlabs/musicblocks-launcher/README.md

 cd src
 git clone https://github.com/sugarlabs/musicblocks [--depth=1]
 yarn install
-./patch.sh  # patches the musicblocks-app so that it is compatible with electron npx electron-builder --win --publish never
+./patch.sh  # patches the app so that it is compatible with electron npx electron-builder --win --publish never
 ```

-Will automatically create a `dist` folder with a `Musicblocks*.exe`
+This will automatically create a `dist` folder with a `MusicBlocks*.exe`.

 ### MacOS Executables

-To build Musicblocks binaries on MacOS, you will need the Homebrew package
+To build Music Blocks binaries on MacOS, you will need the Homebrew package
 manager or to otherwise install `gnu-sed` in order to patch musicblocks to be
 compatible with electron.